Alexandara/vecsr/README.md

 first thirty lines of the main method are various parameters concerning levels of static analysis, which task to perform, and some quality of life features.

-## ICLP 2025 Supplementary Materials
+## Examples
-There are two folders under "ICLP 2025 Supplementary Materials" with examples referenced in the ICLP 2025 conference paper (citation incoming).
+The examples referenced in the ICLP 2025 conference paper (citation incoming) are included under Examples.

-### Static Analysis Programs
+### Programs for Each Task
 In Table 2 the run times are compared between programs with different levels of static analysis for different tasks.
 The programs executed for these times are included in this folder.
 The levels are as follows and match the table in the